AnjaliPujala/SimpleEmailServer/README.md

 * **Send and receive emails** using a TCP/IP-based custom protocol.
 * **User registration and login** stored in an SQLite database.
 * **Inbox and Sent email management** using database tables.
+* **Automatic email body generation** using a Python ML model based on subject keywords.
 * **Modular code structure** with OOP principles and dependency injection.

 ---